jasminepvo/100devs/journal.md

 "Go deep, not wide." - go deep with material and not spreading yourself too thin/wide. <br>

+P.S. ✔️ are for homeworks that needed to be turned in on either [codepen](www.codepen.com/jasminepvo) or [glitch](glitch.com/jasminepvo)

 ---

 ### Day 4: July 20, 2022